 UN General Assembly: India, 152 other members demand humanitarian ceasefire in Gaza

-The non-binding resolution demands that all parties to the conflict must comply with the international law and protect civilians.
+The non-binding resolution demands that all parties to the conflict must comply with international law and protect civilians.

 India was among 153 nations that voted in favour of a resolution adopted by the United Nations General Assembly on Tuesday to demand a humanitarian ceasefire in Gaza.